pchiorean/Indentz/README.md

 ### **Fitting**

 Resize the selected objects, without scaling.
-Rectangular frames are simply resized; rotated objects, ovals, groups, etc. are inserted in a clipping frame which is resized.
+Rectangular frames are simply resized; rotated objects, ovals, groups, etc. are inserted in a clipping frame that is resized.

 * **`FitToPage`** and **`FitToSpread`**: if the selected object is larger than the page/spread/margins/bleed, it will be reduced; if it is smaller but inside a 5% "snap" area, it will be enlarged.